-Following the completion of this offering, we will be a "controlled company" as defined under the Nasdaq corporate governance rules because Mr. Haijun Wang will own more than 50% of our total voting power.
+We are a "controlled company" as defined under the Nasdaq corporate governance rules because Mr. Haijun Wang owns more than 50% of our total voting power.
 For so long as we remain a controlled company, we may rely on certain exemptions from the corporate governance rules, including the rule that we have to establish a nominating and corporate governance committee composed entirely of independent directors.
 As a result, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.
 Even if we cease to be a controlled company, we may still rely on exemptions available to foreign private issuers, including being able to adopt home country practices in relation to corporate governance matters.
-See the sections of this prospectus captioned "- We are a foreign private issuer within the meaning of the rules under the Exchange Act, and as such we are exempt from certain provisions applicable to U.S. domestic public companies" and "- As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the Nasdaq corporate governance listing standards.
+See the sections of this prospectus captioned "- We are a foreign private issuer within the meaning of the rules under the Exchange Act, and as such we are exempt from certain provisions applicable to U.S. domestic public companies" and "- As an exempted company incorporated in the Cayman Islands, we are permitted to adopt retain home country practices in relation to corporate governance matters that differ significantly from the Nasdaq corporate governance listing standards.
 These practices may afford less protection to shareholders than they would enjoy if we complied fully with the Nasdaq corporate governance listing standards."